Aldus Corporation

-Aldus Corporation was an American software company best known for its pioneering desktop publishing (DTP) software.
+Aldus Corporation was an American software company best known for its pioneering desktop publishing software.
 PageMaker, the company's most well-known product, ushered in the modern era of desktop computers such as the Macintosh seeing widespread use in the publishing industry.
 Paul Brainerd, the company's co-founder, coined the term desktop publishing to describe this paradigm.
 The company also originated the Tag Image File Format (TIFF) file format, widely used in the digital graphics profession.

 Aldus was founded by Brainerd (who also served as chairman of the company's board), Jeremy Jaech, Mark Sundstrom, Mike Templeman, and Dave Walter.
-It was founded in Seattle, Washington, in 1984 and was acquired by Adobe Systems a decade later.
+It was founded in Seattle in 1984 and was acquired by Adobe Systems a decade later.

-The company is named after 15th-century Venetian printer Aldus Manutius.
+The company was named after 15th-century Venetian printer Aldus Manutius.

 History

 PageMaker was released in July 1985 and relied on Adobe's PostScript page description language.
 For output, it used the Apple LaserWriter, a PostScript laser printer.
-PageMaker for the PC was released in 1986, but by then the Mac was the de facto DTP platform, with Adobe Illustrator (released in 1987) and Adobe Photoshop (released in 1990) completing the suite of graphic design software.
+PageMaker for the PC was released in 1986.

-In 1988, Aldus went on to offer its Illustrator-like program FreeHand, licensed from Altsys (which also developed Fontographer).
-FreeHand and Illustrator competed with each other for years through multiple releases.
-This rivalry continued even after the Aldus acquisition, because FreeHand was not included, but Adobe eventually acquired Freehand in 2005 with its acquisition of Macromedia.
+In 1988, Aldus released an illustration program, FreeHand, which was licensed from Fontographer developer Altsys.
+FreeHand competed directly with Adobe Illustrator, which had been released a year earlier.
+The rivalry continued for years, even after Adobe acquired Aldus in 1994, because FreeHand was not included, but Adobe eventually acquired Freehand in 2005 with its acquisition of Macromedia.
 FreeHand MX was the last version offered by Adobe but is no longer sold or updated.

-In early 1990, Aldus bought Silicon Beach Software, acquiring a number of consumer titles for the Macintosh, including SuperPaint, Digital Darkroom, SuperCard, Super3D, and Personal Press (later renamed Adobe Home Publisher).
+In early 1990, Aldus bought Silicon Beach Software, acquiring many consumer titles for the Macintosh, including SuperPaint, Digital Darkroom, SuperCard, Super3D, and Personal Press (later renamed Adobe Home Publisher).
 Silicon Beach was located in San Diego, California, and became the Aldus Consumer Division.

 In 1993, Aldus bought After Hours Software and incorporated its products, TouchBase Pro and DateBook Pro, into the Aldus Consumer Division.
-The same year, it acquired Company of Science and Art (CoSA).
+In the same year, it acquired Company of Science and Art (CoSA).

-During the 1990s, QuarkXPress steadily won ground from PageMaker, and it seemed increasingly odd that Adobe — which had created PostScript, so vital to the working of DTP — still did not offer its own page layout application.
-This was resolved in September 1994 when Adobe purchased Aldus for $446 million.
-After two more major releases, PageMaker was discontinued in 2001 and is no longer supported; existing PageMaker customers were urged to switch to InDesign, released in 1999.
+In September 1994, Adobe purchased Aldus for $446 million.
+At that time, PageMaker was steadily losing market share to QuarkXPress, but Adobe was still five years from launching their own desktop publisher, InDesign.
+In 2001, after two major releases under Adobe, PageMaker was discontinued and users were urged to switch to the two-year-old InDesign.

 Aldus developed the TIFF and OPI industry standards.
 The three founders of Visio Corporation left Aldus in 1990 to create the product which later became known as Microsoft Office Visio.